Munyiwamwangi/careHubblog/README.md

-# News Pitch Perfect
+# Pitch Perfect

 Author : Munyi Mwangi Wanjiku

 ## Live app launch

-Live app: launch APP<a href = 'https://joefeeds.herokuapp.com/'>.
+Live app: launch APP<a href = ''>.
 Click.

 ## Description

-DAILY STORY/ is a platform that allows users to share their ideas as posts and others can read them, contribute through commenting and voting.
+Pitch Perfect is a platform that allows users to share their ideas as posts and others can read them, contribute through commenting and voting.

 ## Set up and Installations

 Clone the repository to your local machine from the link below

-Click to Clone <link '<https://github.com/Munyiwamwangi/NewsFeed.git'>Clone.>
+Click to Clone <link href="https://github.com/Munyiwamwangi/pitchPerfect.git" >Clone.>

-Install and open virtual environment and run the app using the commands
+Install and open virtual environment and run the app in a virtual environment using the commands
+  $ source virtual/bin/activate (activates virtual evironment)

-  $ chmod +x start.sh
+  $ chmod +x start.sh  (readys the app modules and compiles the app)
-  $ ./start.sh
+  $ ./start.sh  (runs the app and provides a local server)

 Click to learn more about  <a href = 'https://newsapi.org/'>

-## Happy Coding
+## Happy Coding ..Yeeeeeeeee!!!

                __
               |  |   / /